 The Parish was founded in the mid 1800s as an out-post on the Diocesan missioner routes.
 Our first rector, Edwin Mendenhall, established a sister parish, Zion Church in Sterling, which was closed in the 1920s.
 For many of it’s years, following the death of Fr.
 Mendenhall, St. John’s struggled as a full parish, a seasonal chapel, a Sunday School, and whatever needs and opportunities could provide for the spiritual well-being of Episcopalians in Salem Township and environs.
 Many seminarians and part-time clergy as well as Lay-Readers have officiated at services.

-St. Catherine’s (Ladies) Guild is the local name for the ECW (Episcopal Church Women) and serves many needs in the parish, community and around the world.
-We also have a Daughters of the King Chapter, Province III known as Mary, the Lord’s Mother.
 There is also an active Lay Ministry, including Lectors, Ushers and Chalice Bearers, Acolytes, Altar Guild, Pastoral Care and Evangelism teams.
-Though a small parish, St. John’s has been called the Church with a heart, trying as we are able to reach out to the community.
+Though a small parish, St. John’s has been called the Church with a heart, working as we are able to support each other and our community.

 As in all Episcopal Churches, St. John’s is governed by a board of Vestry and Wardens, nominated and elected by the Church membership.
 The Vestry is assisted by various committees.
 The Annual Planning Session is held in May to inform the parish of the past year’s activities and to look at the coming year.
 Parish elections are held in May, after our ‘snow-birds’ have returned north.

 Our current leadership and staff is as follows: